 In short, it is to keep the duck population going.
-In the wild only 20-50% of ducklings will make it to adulthood.
-Weather conditions, lack of food or shelter, and nearly every predator will snack on ducklings – fish, amphibians, reptiles, mammals, birds of prey – all add up to rough odds for ducklings.
+In the wild, only 20-50% of ducklings will make it to adulthood.
+Weather conditions, lack of food or shelter, and predators everywhere – fish, amphibians, reptiles, mammals, birds of prey – all add up to rough odds for ducklings.

-Of the ducklings that make it to adulthood, about 53% are male, 47% female.
-Adult females are also more vulnerable, they can die during gang mating, and are more vulnerable to predators while incubating eggs & raising young.
-This means as adults the females can afford to be a little pickier because there are more males than females.
+Studies have shown of the ducklings that make it to adulthood, about 53% are male, 47% female.
+Adult females are more vulnerable.
+Females can die during gang mating, and are more vulnerable to predators while incubating eggs & raising young.
+With so many more males than females, it means the females can afford to be a little pickier.

-So only the males with the brightest plumage, the best mating call & dance, will be selected by females for voluntary mating….the rest have evolved some unsavory mating practices.
-The females have a complicated oviduct system full of twists & chambers, she can actually eject the sperm of a male that she doesn’t want fertilizing her eggs.
+So only the males with the brightest plumage and the best mating call & dance, will be selected by females for voluntary mating.
+The rest have evolved some unsavory mating practices.
+The females have a complicated oviduct system full of twists & chambers, she can actually eject the sperm of a male that she doesn’t want to fertilize her eggs.
 The males are just trying to hedge their bets by mating a recently mated female, trying to do their part in ensuring the survival of the species.

 Can you neuter a duck?

 I have had lots of desperate duck owners ask me about neutering drakes.
-I am not a veterinarian but from the research I have done you CAN neuter a drake but it does not effect his behavior, only the ability to fertilize eggs.
-Castration will effect his behavior but is a very invasive surgery and can be very dangerous for them so most vets will not perform this on a duck simply to curb a natural behavior.
+I am not a veterinarian but from the research I have done you CAN neuter a drake but it does not affect his behavior, only the ability to fertilize eggs.
+Castration will affect his behavior but is a very invasive surgery and can be very dangerous so most vets will not perform this on a duck simply to curb a natural behavior.

 There are hormone shots that are available, but they need to be administered frequently and are costly (and in the long run may not be great for the drake’s health).
-In short it is not really practical to medically altar a natural behavior in your drake, so the focus should instead be on working with his behavior and making the environment safer for the female ducks.
+In short, it is not really practical to medically alter a natural behavior in your drake, so the focus should instead be on working with his behavior and making the environment safer for the female ducks.

 What can I do to protect my female ducks?

-- Give him more females.
-Ideally 3 females per every male in the flock, but 4-5 females provide him plenty of options and eases the strain on each female in the flock
+- Get more females.
+At minimum, 3 females per every male in the flock, but 4-5 females provide him plenty of options and eases the strain on each female in the flock

 - Have a pool or pond for them.
 Ducks naturally want to mate in the water, it is easier on the female’s legs.
 They will still mate on land, but given the option, water is better.

-- Consider keeping two separate duck flocks – a male flock and a female flock
+- If things get really bad, consider keeping two separate duck flocks – a male flock and a female flock

 Will my drake always be like this?

 The good news is no, he won’t always be like this.
 Ducks in captivity can live for 10 years or more.
-The older they get, the less testosterone they will have and their drive will get less.
+The older they get, the less testosterone they will have, and their drive will get less.
 The worst time will be his first mating season as a fully mature drake.
-Mating season for domestic ducks in the northern hemisphere usually begins around mid February and eases around July.
+Mating season for domestic ducks in the northern hemisphere usually begins around mid-February and ends around mid-July.
 His first season he will be full of youthful energy and the drive to reproduce.

 Each season after that should get a little better.
-During mating season is when you are most likely to see the disturbing over mating, rough mating, gang mating.
-You will still see it during the other half of the year but it will be less.
+During mating season is when you are most likely to see disturbing over-mating, rough mating, and gang mating.
+You will still see it during the other half of the year but it will be less often.

 Other drake concerns – aggression

 While mating questions are the ones I get most, drakes can also sometimes be aggressive.
-In the poultry keeping world, drakes tend to be more tame than some of the other males (roosters, ganders, and turkey toms are usually the more aggressive poultry), but that doesn’t mean they don’t get aggressive.
-Especially during mating season when their hormones are raging they can get protective of their food, their space, their females.
+In the poultry keeping world, drakes tend to be more tame than some of the other males.
+Roosters, ganders, and turkey toms are usually the more aggressive poultry.
+But that doesn’t mean drakes don’t get aggressive.
+Especially during mating season when their hormones are raging, they can get protective of their food, their space, and their females.
 Sometimes they take that aggression out on their human caretakers, other animals, or even on the female ducks.